-Kitchen Carts: This usually refers to a small, portable kitchen island that will allow you to store more infrequently used items outside your kitchen altogether.
+Kitchen Carts: This is a small, portable kitchen island that allows you to store more infrequently used items.
 These carts are especially useful for storing large items, like deluxe mixers.
 When you need to cook for large parties, you can also roll it out to more efficiently reach your cooking supplies.
-Another kind of kitchen cart is the microwave cart that will allow you to move your microwave off your counter, reclaiming precious counter space for both appearance and cooking efficiency.
+Another kind of kitchen cart is the microwave cart to move your microwave off your counter, reclaiming precious space for both appearance and cooking efficiency.

 Kitchen Hutch: Fine dinnerware is meant to be displayed not stored.
-If you don't have space in your kitchen, and many homeowners don't, you can put the hutch in your dining room or even an adjoining entryway or corridor.
+If you don't have space in your kitchen, you can put the hutch in your dining room or even an adjoining entryway or corridor.
 Like any quality piece of furniture, a kitchen hutch isn't cheap, but it will help with your kitchen storage and add to your décor.
-The point here, like the kitchen cart, is to look for ways you can store items outside your kitchen.
-Whether you have room in your dining room or a finished basement, some kitchen items can be moved out of the kitchen by employing a hutch.

-Additional Kitchen Cabinets: Martha Stewart is efficient, but she's not a magician.
-No matter how much reorganizing you do, you may simply not have enough storage space in a smaller kitchen.
+Additional Kitchen Cabinets: No matter how much reorganizing you do, you may simply not have enough storage space in a smaller kitchen.
 If this is the case, it's time to add more storage.
 If your cabinets don't go all the way up to the ceiling, there's your additional storage space waiting to be created.
-For odd spaces, you may need to hire a contractor to build you custom cabinets (which may not be as expensive as it sounds).
-To get that last foot or so of kitchen storage, you might also need to replace your cabinets; even this small amount of extra space can go a long way in stowing your kitchen items.
+For odd spaces, you may need to hire a cabinet professional to build custom cabinets.
+To get that last foot or so of kitchen storage, you might also need to replace your cabinets, which can cost between $4,727 and $7,077, depending on square footage.
+Even this small amount of extra space can go a long way in stowing your kitchen items.

 Get the industry's most popular remodel!
 Click here for a customKitchen Remodel